QuanMa722/QuanMa/README.md

 ***
-# Better than the last one!
+# Better than the last time!
 ## Occupational Skills: Data Acquisition and Data Mining